ettomatic/ashikawa-core/README.md

 1. Claim the ticket: Tell us that you want to work on a certain ticket, we will assign it to you (We don't want two people to work on the same thing ;) )
 2. Write an Integration Test: Describe what you want to do (our integration tests touch the database)
 3. Implement it: Write a unit test, check that it fails, make the test pass – repeat (our unit tests don't touch the database)
-4. Write Documentation for it: Check the compatability with our rules via *yardstick*
+4. Write Documentation for it: Check the compatibility with our rules via *yardstick*
 5. Check with `rake` that everything is fine and send the Pull Request :)

 ## Documentation